devcode1981/File-Provider-Storage/README.md

 ## Post-installation

-Start Redis and PostgreSQL by running the command below in the root of the project:
+First, start Redis, PostgreSQL, NGINX, and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:

     bundle exec foreman start

-Keep the above command running, install the required gems and seed the main GitLab database from a new terminal session:
+Next, keep the above command running and install the required gems, seed the main GitLab database, and setup GitLab from a new terminal session:

     cd gitlab && bundle install && bundle exec rake db:create dev:setup